doh-halle/iot-data/README.md

 FastAPI IoT Data Ingestion Service
 Overview

-This is a FastAPI backend service, designed to ingest, validate, decode Base64-encoded audio IoT data, and store the metadata in an SQLite database.
+This is a FastAPI backend service, designed to ingest, validate, decode Base64-encoded audio IoT data and store the associated metadata in an SQLite database.
 The API provides an endpoint for uploading audio data and returns a JSON response indicating success or failure.

 Features

 - Ingest IoT audio data via POST requests